Application process & program eligibility

 What happens after my Fellowship?
 Can I continue working for my host organization?

 After your fellowship, you will continue to pursue your goals around employment, education and/or an ongoing role of service.
 We encourage you to apply for jobs in the non-profit sector, and certainly to apply at your host site if there are positions available.
 Most of all, we expect you to find ways to continue to serve.

 You will also have the opportunity to join your local Service Platoon.
 This will be a way for you to stay connected to The Mission Continues, continue to serve, and network with other veterans.

 As a Fellowship Alumnus, you have already dedicated at least 520 hours of community service and helped to build a lasting relationship with The Mission Continues and your Host Organization.
 If you’re up for the continued challenge then we would like you to apply for a Service Platoon Leader position and lead a small group of volunteers in your community!

 Who can I talk to at The Mission Continues?

-Our Veteran Outreach Specialist will contact you within 72 hours of starting your application and is there to assist you.
+A member of our team will contact you within 72 hours of starting your application and is there to assist you.
 Should you need assistance in the meantime please email your request to email@example.com